The Evolution of Neckwear

 No, It’s an Ascot: This is basically a cravat that the British just dandified even more and then named after some fancy horse race.
 (But you could’ve guessed that was coming anyhow.)
 As you can see here, legendary dandy Beau Brummell even took it one further by inventing the bow tie.

 The Scarf as We Know It: After a particularly chilly outing in 1783, the Duke of Krakow visits his physician about a cold.
 The doctor advises the duke to keep his neck warm.
 The duke gazes out the doctor’s window pensively.
 His gaze is met by a herd of sheep (this is back when “doctors” were really “farmers”).
 And somehow he devises a way to knit the sheep’s wool into a length of wool to wrap his neck with.
 True story.
 Hence the scarf as we know it is born.
 (Also born: the knitting duke.)

 The Cravat Slims Down: By the industrial revolution, the cravat had become less of a bib and more of a gentlemanly flourish.
 Books were being written on how to tie them.
 And then one enterprising New Yorker devised a way to cut the fabric on the bias and fold it into what we basically consider a necktie today.

 The Bolo Tie: An anomaly not associated whatsoever with the rest of the lineage above—but worth mentioning.
-In an effort not to lose their leather hatbands, men began wearing them around their necks.
-The originator of the bolo tie is debatable, but it is generally agreed that it happened somewhere in the Americas, between Argentina and Texas.
+In an effort not to lose their leather hatbands while riding horses, cowboys and gauchos began wearing the bands around their necks.
+The originator of the bolo tie is debatable, but it is generally agreed that it happened somewhere in the Americas between Argentina and Texas.
 Which is a pretty good indication of where you can still get away with wearing one.

 And the rest, as they say, is history…